lvsavova/test_automation_skillo/README.md

 # Structure

 This course is logically separated into two parts - Java Fundamentals and Automation.
 That being said, as we progress, keep your eyes peeled for the evolution of our repository.
-You'll witness the creation of two main folders:
+You'll witness the creation of three main modules:

--  `java_basics`: Will contain lecture subfolders with examples and exercises from the Java Fundamentals course part ( lectures 2-9 )
+-  `java_basics`: IntelliJ module: Will contain lecture subfolders with examples and exercises from the Java Fundamentals course part
-- `automation`: Will contain lecture subfolders with examples and exercises from the Automation course part ( lectures 10-17)
+- `automation`: Maven module: Will contain lecture subfolders with examples and exercises from the Automation course part
+- `rest_api`: Maven module: Will contain the code from the REST API lectures ( lectures 10-17)

 ## Okay, but how do I use it?